pharriso/cloud_automation/content/post/ansible-builder-disconnected.md

 If you don't have internet access and are building containers on a RHEL system which has been registered to Red Hat's content delivery network or Red Hat Satellite using subscription-manager, then the ubi8 container will inherit the subscription status of the host and get access to the same repositories as the underlying host.

-If you are building containers on a RHEL system which isn't using subscription-manager (e.g. using a local repository or something like Artifactory) then the ubi8 conatiner doesn't inherit the repositories from the underlying host.
+If you are building containers on a RHEL system which isn't using subscription-manager (e.g. using a local repository or something like Artifactory) then the ubi8 container doesn't inherit the repositories from the underlying host.
 This is important to understand when considering container builds in a disconnected environment.

 OK, let's try building an execution environment with ansible-builder in a disconnected environment.